greenthegarden/homelab/README.md

 ### Storage Server Hardware

-For a Storage server I am using a [ZimaBlade 7700 NAS kit][storserv], which uses a quad-core version of the Zomablade single-board x86 computer.
+For a Storage server I am using a [ZimaBlade 7700 NAS kit][storserv], which uses a quad-core version of the Zimablade single-board x86 computer.
+For storage, two Seagate Barracuda Green 2TB SATA hard drives are used.

 [storserv]: https://www.crowdsupply.com/icewhale-technology/zimablade